MathieuTurcotte/node-wait/README.md

 #### Event: 'done'

-The waiting criterion has been satisfied before timeout.
+Emitted when the waiting criterion has been satisfied before timeout.

 #### Event: 'timeout'

-Emitted when a backoff instance is reset.
+Emitted when timeout expires before waiting criterion is satisfied.

 ### Class WaitForAny